 - Long-term.
 This involves medication that you take every day to control airway inflammation and prevent asthma attacks.
 These medications can include inhaled corticosteroids and leukotriene modifiers.

 - Quick-relief.
 This is rescue medication that you take for short-term relief of asthma symptoms.
 These medications are referred to as bronchodilators and work to open your airways.

 You should also work with your doctor to develop a personalized asthma action plan.
 This can help you to better understand and control your asthma.
 An asthma action plan includes:

 - your asthma triggers and how to avoid them

 - how and when to take your medications, both for symptom control and for quick relief

 - indicators of when you’re controlling your asthma well and when you need to seek emergency medical attention

 Your family and those close to you should have a copy of your asthma action plan so that they’ll know what to do if you have an asthma attack.
 Additionally, it may be helpful to keep it on your phone as well in case you need to reference it quickly.

 If you’re having an asthma attack and don’t have your rescue inhaler on hand, there are several things that you can do, such as sitting upright, staying calm, and steadying your breathing.
-Additionally, drinking warm coffee or tea or inhaling eucalyptus essential oil may also ease your symptoms.

 It’s important to remember that asthma attacks can be very serious and require emergency medical attention.
 If you’re experiencing the symptoms of a serious asthma attack, such as severe shortness of breath, severe wheezing, or difficulty speaking, you should call 911.